 To help you see what your header looks like on a mobile or tablet, you can use the following tools:

-• the WP Customization Tool has 3 small icons to simulate the display of your header on computer, smartphone and tablet.
-Convenient to get a first idea.
-If you use a page builder, you will find the same operating mode in most of them.
-Check for example that the different elements are not too small, the links are not too close and that the vertical size of the header is not too large.
+- The WP Customization Tool has 3 small icons to simulate the display of your header on a computer, smartphone, and tablet, which is a helpful to get a general idea.
+If you use a page builder, you will find that most offer the same operating mode.
+Check, for example, that the different elements are not too small, the links are not too close, and that the vertical size of the header is not too large.

 Remove the header from your WordPress site (in some cases)